Diablo IV Guide: All Essential Terms, Phrases, Figures & Skills

 Lucky Hit:

 You have a chance to trigger lucky hit effects when you attack; the percentage of the chance depends on the skill you're using since each skill has its own lucky hit percentage.
-So let's say you're using a skill that has a lucky hit chance of 50%, and you have an item with an effect that says there's a 20% chance to stun an enemy.
-When you lucky hit, then the skill will stun enemies on average 10% of the time.
-You're basically rolling two dice first one to see if you trigger a lucky hit, then another one to see if you trigger the effect itself.
-Now if you don't have any lucky hit effects in your skills or gear, then nothing will happen when you lucky hit, and since you can also boost your chance to like a hit with your gear and other passives, things get way more complicated as this boost is applied multiplicatively here's the lucky hit equation, skill% * (1 + Gear + Bonuses) * Effects % = Actual proc %
+So, let's say you're using a skill that has a lucky hit chance of 50%, and you have an item with an effect that says there's a 20% chance to stun an enemy.
+When you are lucky to hit, the skill will stun enemies on average 10% of the time.
+You're basically rolling two dice, the first one to see if you trigger a lucky hit, then another one to see if you trigger the effect itself.

-That the game uses if your skill has a 50% chance to like a hit, and your gear and passives together boost your lucky hit by 20%.
-Each of your attacks with that skill will have a 60 chance to lucky hit and let's say you're using two pieces of gear with lucky hit effects one with a 5% chance to instantly execute an enemy and one with a 5% chance to stun the enemy you end up with a 3% chance to execute and a 3% chance to stun each time you attack hack using that skill.
+The game uses if your skill has a 50% chance to like a hit, and your gear and passives together boost your lucky hit by 20%.
+Each of your attacks with that skill will have a 60 chance to lucky hit and let's say you're using two pieces of gear with lucky hit effects, one with a 5% chance to instantly execute an enemy and one with a 5% chance to stun the enemy you end up with a 3% chance to execute and a 3% chance to stun each time you attack hack using that skill.

 Crowd Control:

 There's a long list of things that count as CC or Crowd Control.
 Basically, anything that affects the enemy's ability to move or attack.
 Bosses, however, don't get affected by CC like you can't slow the Butcher, for example.
-But all CC skills add to the stagger bar underneath the boss's health, and once that little yellow stagger bar is full, the boss falls to the ground for a couple seconds, and in this state, until that blue bar goes to zero, they are affected by all CC types.
+But all CC skills add to the stagger bar underneath the boss's health, and once that little yellow stagger bar is full, the boss falls to the ground for a couple of seconds, and in this state, until that blue bar goes to zero, they are affected by all CC types.

 Aspect: